-Soon after experiencing the Partition of India and division of their home state of Punjab, the family relocate from India for a short time to England as a result of a research fellowship offered to Dr Singh.
-Dr Singh in the treatment of tuberculosis at the Royal Postgraduate Medical School in West London.
+Soon after experiencing the Partition of India and division of their home state of Punjab, the family relocate from India for a short time to England as a result of a research fellowship offered to Dr Singh in the treatment of tuberculosis at the Royal Postgraduate Medical School in West London.
 Mrs Singh studied domestic science on Regent Street near Piccadilly Circus while their son Deepak attended a local grammar school.
 Eager to pass on her knowledge of Indian cookery, Mrs Singh never passed up the opportunity to teach authentic dishes to British and Indian families who missed a taste of India.

 Mrs Singh graduates in English Domestic Science at a college on Regent Street, while also finding time to attend afternoon and evening classes in a variety of homemaking skills.
 Although thousands of miles from home, Mrs Singh embraced the opportunity to combine this formal cookery training with the culinary arts passed down the generations in her family of exceptional cooks.

 On their return to India from London, Mrs Balbir Singh and family spend a year living at Rashtrapati Bhavan (the Indian President's House formerly known as Viceroy's House) in New Delhi, where her brother was Comptroller General of the President's household.